far-id/far-id/README.md

 # 💫 About Me:
 Hi!
 I'm Farid, a student at Universitas Muhammadiyah Prof. Dr. HAMKA in Jakarta, Indonesia.
 I'm passionate about building web applications and backend systems, usually with Laravel.
+I am currently studying at the Bangkit Academy 2024 Batch 1 program with the Cloud Computing learning path and learning a lot about Google Cloud Platform and building cloud infrastructure

 # Tech Stack: